 In most countries, one of the most efficient ways to get information about job vacancies is to search on the internet or use special job apps, China is of course not an exceptional case here.
 We would recommend the following two search engines to foreigners who are looking for a job in China:

-3 Find Yourself an InternshipThe Chinese job market is facing a shortage of interns at the moment, and there are many internship positions in different fields open to foreigners.
-An internship in a reliable Chinese company can help you gain work experience and may serve as a transition to a full-time position.
-Moreover, it’s a good chance for you to have an insight into the corporate culture of a Chinese company.
-In China, an internship usually lasts for three months and there are headhunting agencies available in most major cities to help foreigners look for an internship.
+3. Find An InternshipChinese job market is facing a shortage of interns at the moment, and there are many internship positions in different fields open to foreigners.
+An internship in a reliable Chinese company can help you gain work experience, and may serve as a transition to a full-time position.
+Besides, it’s a good chance for you to have an insight into the corporate culture of a Chinese company.
+In China, an internship usually lasts for three months, and there are headhunting agencies operating in all major Chinese cities to help foreigners find suitable internships.

-4 SocializingAs mentioned above, social network plays an important role in building up your career in China.
-Therefore, it’d be helpful to attend networking events organized by expats and organizations supporting foreigners who live in China.
-As your social network grows, you will have more chances to get into contact with people from different business backgrounds and it will offer you more options for your career development in the future.
+4. SocializeAs mentioned above, social networking plays an important role in building up your career in China.
+That is why it might be helpful to attend networking events organized by expats and organizations that support foreigners in China.
+As your social network grows, you will have more chances to get in touch with people from different business backgrounds, and it will offer you more career opportunities in future.

 Got more to add?
 Tweet us at @thatsmandarin and share your thoughts!